Revision of Consumer Dispute Resolution Standards

 Free Legal Consultations to Begin Next Year

-On January 1, the Ministry of SMEs and Startups announced the results of a survey on no-shows affecting small business owners and introduced support measures to prevent such damages.
-According to the survey, 'phone reservations' accounted for an overwhelming 95% of all reservation methods at dining establishments.
-Reservations made through Naver or Kakao accounted for 18%, while restaurant reservation applications (apps) accounted for about 5%.
+On January 1, the Ministry of SMEs and Startups announced the results of a survey on the no-show situation among small business owners and introduced support measures to prevent damages.
+According to the survey, "phone reservations" accounted for an overwhelming 95% of reservation methods at food service establishments.
+Reservations via Naver or Kakao accounted for 18%, while restaurant reservation applications (apps) made up about 5%.

 Only 14% of establishments had implemented reservation deposits.
-In addition, 65% of respondents reported experiencing no-show damages within the past three years.
-For affected establishments, the average number of no-show incidents over the past three years was 8.6.
+In addition, 65% of respondents reported experiencing no-show damages within the past three years, and among affected establishments, the average number of no-show incidents over the past three years was 8.6.
 The average loss per incident was approximately 443,000 won.

-Reservation-based restaurants refer to establishments such as omakase and fine dining venues that accept advance reservations and provide customized dishes for each customer.
-These restaurants suffer relatively greater losses from reservation cancellations, as ingredients prepared for the day must be discarded if there is a no-show.
+Reservation-based restaurants refer to establishments such as omakase or fine dining restaurants that accept advance reservations and provide customized dishes for each customer.
+These restaurants are particularly vulnerable to no-show damages, as ingredients prepared in advance must be discarded on the day of the no-show, leading to greater losses from reservation cancellations.

-However, to apply the revised penalty standards, business owners must notify customers of the standards in an easily understandable manner, such as via text message.
+However, in order to apply the revised penalty standards, business owners are required to notify customers of the standards through easily understandable means, such as text messages.

-Free legal consultations for affected establishments will also be implemented.
-Starting next year, the Ministry of SMEs and Startups will expand the scope of its 'Unfair Trade Damage Counseling Center for Small Business Owners' to include no-show damages and provide legal consultations.
+Free legal consultations will also be provided for affected establishments.
+The Ministry of SMEs and Startups will expand the scope of the "Unfair Trade Damage Counseling Center for Small Business Owners" to include no-show damages and will offer legal consultation services.

-In addition, the government plans to conduct regular annual surveys on no-show damages among small business owners to continuously monitor characteristics by industry and region.
+Additionally, the government plans to conduct regular annual surveys on no-show damages among small business owners, continuously monitoring characteristics by industry and region.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.